Derstilon/homebrew-notes/Twilightbelly/Characters/Ulgrim Twilightbelly.md

 Over the years he learnt to navigate himself around the giant sized settlement.
 Using magical vines to reach high places and moving through shortcuts not planned to be used as a passage.

 When [[Eon Trials]] were supposed to start Ulgrim wanted to proof himself to be worthy of recognition among giants, even with his small posture.
-When his request was declined, heartbroken he fled the [[Grimstone Dominion]] to the south.
+When his request was declined, heartbroken he fled the [[Grimstone Dominiom]] to the south.
 This is where he started his work as an adventurer guarding caravans from monsters that eventually led him to the [[Star Map]]
 ## Familiar
-[[Child of the Willow]] is an energetic partner for stoic and irresponsible Ulgrim.
+[[Mourn Child]] is an energetic partner for stoic and irresponsible Ulgrim.
 Despite being young small leshy, they are much more familiarized in how society works than their druid partner.

 # Character Inspiration
 * [Energetic and Soft-Spoken Duo](https://tvtropes.org/pmwiki/pmwiki.php/Main/EnergeticAndSoftSpokenDuo)